Omer-Mokady/ex3/README.md

 In the client side we updated the simulator based on the instructions found in the given file.

-both sockets and the data manegment runs along the program side by side using multy threading and singelton design pattern.
+Both sockets and the data manegment runs along the program side by side using multy threading and singelton design pattern.

+We also implemented Command pattern to controll all possible commands, and the composite design pattern to maintain the parser that runs the whole flow of the program.
 #
 __Goals__